XAli-SHX/SAYAC-Assembler-Python/README.md

 Notice that the assembler will keep getting input until user gives blank line as input.

+Also, after assembling the instruction file, an output file that shows the registers, changed memory addresses and flags with name `out.sayac.json` will be created.

 ## Info

 - python version: 3.8